-Problems controlling your bladder or bowel are common, affecting over 5 million Australians, including one in three women who have had a baby.
+Problems controlling your bladder or bowel are common, affecting over 5 million Australians, including one in three who have had a baby.

 Pelvic floor muscle weakness is a common cause of many continence problems, along with changes to the nerves that control the bladder, bowel or pelvic floor.